barisoztas/cordex_extraction/README.md

 Usage:
 Climate Model folders should be in the same directory.
-Output folder for resultant csv should be changed in the script.
+Output folder for resultant csv should be edited in the script.
-Desired parameter should be writed as input to "traverse_rcm" function
+Desired parameter should be changed for desired parameter.